chittimilla-millithink/MilliThink/README.md

 # MilliThink
-MilliThink Innovative Solutions offering Services to Customers to succeed in their problem solving
+MilliThink Innovative Solutions | Built with Logic & Delivered with Precision